dotnet/designs/accepted/2021/experimental-package-shading/experimental-package-shading.md

 NuGet's existing concept of [private assets](https://docs.microsoft.com/en-us/nuget/consume-packages/package-references-in-project-files#controlling-dependency-assets) already provides a way to make a package reference non-transitive.
 If a package reference has all its assets set to be private assets, then the package reference will not be transitive.

 As producer-side shading requires the shaded package be private, setting `Shade="true"` on a package reference should implicitly set `PrivateAssets="all"` on that reference.
-Explicitly setting any other value should be cause an error.
+Explicitly setting any other value should cause an error.

 ### Asset repackaging